Runn-Fast/blog/hasura/README.md

 Improving the performance of a web app is never as easy as fixing one simple thing, it typically involves optimizing each part of the system.
 We did our best to increase the performance of the database, server and front-end client, but we knew that major changes were needed to achieve the performance for accounts with hundreds of people.

 The slowest part of the system was our GraphQL API, it was just really slow to respond to large queries.
 Our server is powered by Ruby on Rails using the `graphql` gem.

-> **todo (easy):**
-> - large@example.com:
->   - 200 people
->   - 232 projects
->   - 17,891 assignments
->   - 22,785 actuals
-> - how much data do we load on the planner right now?
->   - large@example.com: 3200kb (253kb compressed)
-> - how much data does the project overview report use
->   - large@example.com: 6700kb (475kb compressed)

-> **todo (hard):**
-> - go back to `85ee353`
-> - get stats on response size/duration for a large account (600 people)
-> - also, find out how many database requests we were making.
-> - craft a SQL query that gets the same data from the database
-> - compare to making the same request with Hasura

-The server  can send XXXkb of data pretty quickly.
+The server  can send the data pretty quickly.
 From our investigation, the trouble lies in assembling the data to send.
 We have XX tables in our PostgreSQL database